causify-ai/tutorials/class_project_instructions/Projects/Tianshou_Project_Description.md

-### Description
+**Description**

-Tianshou is a reinforcement learning library for Python that provides flexible and efficient tools for building and training reinforcement learning agents.
-It supports various algorithms and environments, making it an excellent choice for researchers and practitioners looking to experiment with RL techniques.
+Tianshou is a reinforcement learning (RL) library designed for efficient and flexible training of RL agents.
+It provides a modular architecture that allows for easy integration of various algorithms and environments, making it suitable for both research and practical applications.
+Key features include:

-**Features:**
-- Modular design allows easy customization of algorithms and environments.
-- Supports multiple RL algorithms like DQN, PPO, and A2C.
+- **Modular Design**: Supports multiple RL algorithms (e.g., DQN, PPO, A2C) and customizable environments.
-- Provides tools for efficient training, evaluation, and logging.
-- Compatible with popular frameworks such as PyTorch and TensorFlow.
+- **Support for Gym and Custom Environments**: Integrates seamlessly with OpenAI Gym and allows for the creation of custom environments.
+- **Efficient Data Collection**: Implements efficient experience replay and data collection mechanisms for faster training.
+- **Flexible Configuration**: Easily configure training parameters and hyperparameters for different RL tasks.

 ---

-### Project 1: Basic Game Agent (Difficulty: 1)

-**Project Objective:**
+**Project 1: Difficulty Level 1 (Easy)**

-Create a reinforcement learning agent that learns to play a simple game environment, such as CartPole or MountainCar, using Tianshou.
-The goal is to optimize the agent's performance in terms of score over time.
+**Project Objective**: Create a simple reinforcement learning agent that learns to play a classic game like CartPole using Tianshou, optimizing for the highest score over episodes.

-**Dataset Suggestions:**
-Utilize OpenAI's Gym environments, which are publicly available and provide a variety of simple game scenarios.

-**Tasks:**
-- Setup Tianshou with Gym:
-  - Install Tianshou and Gym, and configure the environment.

-- Implement DQN Agent:
+**Dataset Suggestions**: Use OpenAI Gym’s built-in CartPole environment, which is readily available.

+**Tasks**:
+- **Set Up Environment**:
+    - Initialize the CartPole environment using OpenAI Gym.

+- **Define the RL Agent**:
-  - Create a DQN agent using Tianshou's built-in functionalities for the chosen game environment.
+    - Implement a basic DQN agent using Tianshou to handle the action selection and learning process.

-- Train the Agent:
+- **Training the Agent**:
-  - Train the agent using the Tianshou training loop, logging performance metrics.
+    - Train the agent for a specified number of episodes and log the performance metrics (average score).

-- Evaluate Performance:
-  - Assess the agent's performance by comparing the average score across episodes before and after training.
+- **Evaluate the Agent**:
+    - Test the trained agent on the environment and visualize the scores over episodes.

-- Visualization:
+- **Visualization**:
-  - Plot the training progress over time to visualize how the agent's performance improves.
+    - Plot the performance metrics to illustrate the learning curve of the agent.

-**Bonus Ideas (Optional):**
+**Bonus Ideas**:
-- Experiment with different hyperparameters (learning rate, epsilon decay) to see their effects on agent performance.
+- Experiment with different hyperparameters (learning rate, exploration strategy) to see their effects on performance.
-- Compare the performance of different algorithms provided by Tianshou (e.g., PPO vs. DQN).
+- Compare the performance of DQN with a simple policy gradient method.

 ---

-### Project 2: Stock Trading Agent (Difficulty: 2)

-**Project Objective:**
+**Project 2: Difficulty Level 2 (Medium)**

-Develop a reinforcement learning agent that makes trading decisions in a simulated stock market environment.
-The goal is to maximize returns through an optimized trading strategy using historical stock price data.
+**Project Objective**: Develop a reinforcement learning agent that can navigate a maze environment, optimizing for the shortest path to the goal.

-**Dataset Suggestions:**
-Use historical stock price data available on Kaggle or Yahoo Finance APIs, which provide free access to stock market data.

-**Tasks:**
-- Create a Custom Trading Environment:
-  - Implement a trading environment using the Tianshou framework that simulates buying, selling, and holding stocks.

-- Implement PPO Agent:
+**Dataset Suggestions**: Use a custom maze environment created using OpenAI Gym or a predefined maze environment available in the Gym repository.

+**Tasks**:
+- **Create or Configure Maze Environment**:
+    - Design a maze environment with obstacles using OpenAI Gym or customize an existing one.

+- **Implement the RL Agent**:
-  - Use the Proximal Policy Optimization (PPO) algorithm from Tianshou to create a trading agent.
+    - Use Tianshou to implement a Proximal Policy Optimization (PPO) agent.

-- Train the Agent:
+- **Train the Agent**:
-  - Train the agent over multiple episodes, adjusting the trading strategy based on rewards received from profitable trades.
+    - Train the agent to navigate the maze, focusing on minimizing the number of steps taken to reach the goal.

-- Performance Evaluation:
-  - Analyze the agent's trading performance by calculating cumulative returns and comparing it with a baseline strategy (e.g., buy and hold).
+- **Evaluate and Analyze Performance**:
+    - Assess the agent's performance by tracking the average steps taken per episode and visualize the agent's path through the maze.

-- Visualization:
+- **Hyperparameter Tuning**:
-  - Visualize trading actions and portfolio value over time using Matplotlib.
+    - Experiment with different hyperparameters to optimize the agent's learning speed and efficiency.

-**Bonus Ideas (Optional):**
+**Bonus Ideas**:
-- Implement a risk management strategy that penalizes excessive losses.
+- Introduce dynamic obstacles in the maze and see how the agent adapts its strategy.
-- Compare the trading agent's performance with traditional trading strategies.
+- Compare the performance of PPO with another algorithm like A2C in the same environment.

 ---

-### Project 3: Robotic Navigation (Difficulty: 3)

-**Project Objective:**
-Design and train a reinforcement learning agent to navigate a robotic simulation environment.
-The objective is to optimize the agent's pathfinding abilities to reach a target while avoiding obstacles.

-**Dataset Suggestions:**
-Utilize a simulated robotic environment available in OpenAI Gym or Unity ML-Agents, which provide free access to various robotic scenarios.

-**Tasks:**
-- Setup Robotic Simulation Environment:
-  - Configure a robotic navigation environment using Tianshou and OpenAI Gym or Unity ML-Agents.

-- Implement A2C Agent:
-  - Develop an Advantage Actor-Critic (A2C) agent using Tianshou to control the robot’s movements.

-- Implement Training Loop:
+**Project 3: Difficulty Level 3 (Hard)**

+**Project Objective**: Build a reinforcement learning agent that can manage resource allocation in a simulated cloud environment, optimizing for cost efficiency and performance.

+**Dataset Suggestions**: Use a custom environment that simulates cloud resource management scenarios, such as those available in the RLlib library or create a custom Gym environment.

+**Tasks**:
+- **Develop Cloud Resource Management Environment**:
+    - Create a custom environment that simulates resource allocation scenarios, including virtual machines and workload demands.

+- **Implement a Complex RL Algorithm**:
+    - Utilize Tianshou to implement a more complex algorithm like Soft Actor-Critic (SAC) for continuous action spaces.

+- **Training the Agent**:
-  - Train the agent to navigate the environment, optimizing its pathfinding through reinforcement learning.
+    - Train the agent over multiple episodes, focusing on optimizing resource allocation to minimize costs while meeting performance targets.

-- Evaluate Navigation Performance:
-  - Measure the efficiency of the agent's navigation by calculating the time taken to reach the target and the number of collisions with obstacles.
+- **Evaluate Performance**:
+    - Analyze the agent's decisions by tracking resource usage, costs, and performance metrics over episodes.

-- Visualization:
+- **Visualization and Reporting**:
-  - Create visualizations of the agent's path in the environment to illustrate its navigation strategy.
+    - Visualize the trade-offs between cost and performance, and generate reports on the agent's decision-making process.

-**Bonus Ideas (Optional):**
+**Bonus Ideas**:
-- Experiment with different reward structures to see how they affect navigation performance.
+- Introduce varying workloads and test the agent's adaptability to sudden changes in demand.
-- Implement multi-agent scenarios where multiple robots navigate simultaneously and analyze their interactions.
+- Implement a multi-agent setup where multiple agents compete or collaborate for resources in the same environment.

----

-These projects are designed to provide a comprehensive understanding of reinforcement learning concepts while utilizing Tianshou effectively.
-Each project encourages creativity and experimentation, fostering a deeper grasp of the underlying principles of machine learning and reinforcement learning.